Fish Eaters: The Whys and Hows of Traditional Catholicism

 Feast of St. Columba (Colmcille, Columcille)

 St. Columba was born on December 7, 521 in Gartan parish in County Donegal, in the very northernmost part of Ireland.
 He was born the great-great grandson of an Irish king, to the Clan O'Donnell.
-His name at birth was "Colum," meaning "Dove" -- in Latin "Columba" -- but is also known as "Columcille" -- where "cille" means "of the Church."
+His name at birth was "Colum," meaning "Dove" -- in Latin "Columba" -- but he is also known as "Columcille" -- where "cille" means "of the Church."

 Now, during all this time, God used him to effect miracles.
 His biographer, St. Adamnan, writing about 100 years after Columba died, describes one after the other, including his raising a child from the dead, his turning water into wine, curing the sick1, turning unfavorable winds to favorable ones, being accompanied by angels that others saw as well, having visions of souls being carried to Heaven and to Hell, and being surrounded by a heavenly light that could be seen not just at night, but in the daytime.
 And, most ot all, he had the gifts of precognition and of reading souls.